-According to Forbes, children begin to develop money habits as early as age seven.
+According to a study by the University of Cambridge, children begin to develop money habits by the time they’re seven years old.
 The Save, Share, and Spend Method can be a great teaching tool for kids to learn how to budget.

-Explain that the Spend jar is intended for buying items they want or need or to put away money for short-term goals, the Savings jar is meant for items with bigger price tags or for their future, and the Share jar is meant to give back to the community.
+Explain that the Spend jar is intended for buying items they need or want or to put away money for short-term goals, the Savings jar is meant for items with bigger price tags or for their future, and the Share jar is meant to give back to special causes.

-To encourage saving, you can even consider paying kids interest on deposits made to their jars or piggy banks.
+To encourage saving, you can even consider paying kids dividends on deposits made to their jars or piggy banks.

 There’s no better way to motivate kids to budget and save than by trying to encourage your child to reach their goals.
-Encourage kids to come up with an attainable short-term goal, project costs, and develop a plan for saving their money.
+Encourage kids to come up with an attainable short-term goal and develop a plan for saving their money.

 Consider printing an image of what they want and placing it in their bedroom or near their spend jar so they’re constantly reminded of what they’re working toward and are less tempted to spend their money on trivial things.